aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-conversion/to-jpeg/_index.md

 A: Yes, you can get a temporary license [here](https://purchase.aspose.com/temporary-license/).

 ## Conclusion
-You’ve now mastered **how to convert XPS to JPEG** using Aspose.Page for Java.
+You’ve now mastered **how to convert XPS to JPEG** using **Aspose.Page Java**.
 By following the step‑by‑step guide, you can integrate this conversion pipeline into any Java application—whether it’s a desktop tool, a web service, or a batch‑processing utility.
-Feel free to experiment with different resolutions, page selections, and image formats to suit your project's needs.
+Feel free to experiment with different resolutions, page selections, and image formats to suit your project’s needs.

 ---

-**Last Updated:** 2025-12-23
+**Last Updated:** 2026-03-13
 **Tested With:** Aspose.Page 24.11 for Java (latest at time of writing)
 **Author:** Aspose